Each year, when we are looking to take a holiday, I ask the kids (who are all grown up now) - ‘where do you want to go this year?’

 So much at your fingertips

-You can do as little or as much as you want.
+On our group tour to Norfolk Island, you can do as little or as much as you want.
 It has a resort style ‘sipping cocktails by the pool’ atmosphere.
 But there’s also a lot going on, if you want to get involved.

 One of our favourite things to do is to go to the Fish Fry.
 It’s a gathering of locals and tourists alike, where everyone comes together to eat, chat, dance and sing.